Analytics206/project_template/README.md

 ---
 ## 🧵 High Level Overview
- - Fetch metadata of papers from arXiv.org using arXiv Atom XML API
+ - Fetch metadata of papers from Project.org using Project Atom XML API
  - Store normalized metadata in MongoDB with pdf_url for pdf download

 For more deep dive into project and status, see the `docs/` directory.